McNeese State University: Academics

-McNeese recently formed an Institute for Industry-Education Collaboration that will offer training courses as well as continuing education courses for local Lake Area industries and graduates of McNeese.
+The Institute for Industry-Education Collaboration is a continuing education program that offers a wide range of in-person and online professional development programs.
+The program is also a training provider for Louisiana's Incumbent Worker Training program and offers facilities and equipment for customized industry training.

 Athletics

 McNeese's colors are blue and gold.
 The men's sports teams are known as the Cowboys, while the women's athletic teams are the Cowgirls.
 McNeese State sports teams participate in NCAA Division I (Football Championship Subdivision for football) in the Southland Conference.

 Football

 The football team plays at Louis Bonnette Field at Cowboy Stadium, which seats 17,000 fans.
 It is also known as "The Hole" or lately as "the lil' House" and is located near campus.
 The team played in the inaugural Independence Bowl game in 1976, a 20–16 victory over Tulsa.
 They went on to make two more appearances in 1979 and 1980.
-The Cowboys football team have more recently played in two Division I-AA Finals, in 1997 and 2002.
+The Cowboys football team has more recently played in two Division I-AA Finals, in 1997 and 2002.